profile picture

 Bio

 Hi everyone!
-My name is Lindsey, and I recently received a Master of Science degree in Marine Biology from the University of North Carolina Wilmington.
+My name is Lindsey.
+I received a Master of Science degree in Marine Biology from the University of North Carolina Wilmington.
 As a master's student, I completed a thesis-based project that examined the effects of cold tolerance on a tropical species of marine plant.
 From this research, I found that certain species of plants have local adaptations that allow them to survive in stressful environments.
-As a result of my past research, I am specifically interested in asking questions related to how different organisms respond to changing or stressful environmental conditions, specifically related to temperature stress and climate change.
-Throughout the completion of my master's, I gained skills in data analysis via RStudio and Microsoft Excel, literature review, scientific writing, field sampling, laboratory experimental design, and oral communication.
+As a result of my past research, I am specifically interested in asking questions involving how different organisms respond to changing or stressful environmental conditions, specifically related to temperature stress and climate change.
+During the completion of my master's, I gained skills in data analysis via RStudio and Microsoft Excel, literature reviews, scientific writing, field sampling, laboratory experimental design, and oral communication.
 I plan to mentor students by utilizing and sharing these skills.
-I have also served as a teaching assistant for undergraduate biology courses such as ecology, genetics, and instruction to scientific thinking throughout the completion of my graduate and undergraduate degrees.
-I am currently teaching K-12 students in North Carolina and California, where I focus on a hands-on, experiential approach to learning.
+Throughout my time as a graduate and undergraduate student, I served as a teaching assistant for undergraduate biology courses such as ecology, marine botany, genetics, and concepts of modern biology.
+Post graduation, I taught K-12 students in North Carolina and California, where I focused on hands-on, experiential approaches to learning.
+Lastly, I am currently teaching as a Biology Instructor for a community college, and part-time as a guide for outdoor education and adventure tours.
 I am passionate about working to inspire and mentor others, as well as photography, running, and traveling.
 Thanks for taking the time to read through my profile, and I look forward to working with you!

 Project ideas